The Promise of AI (Part III) - Defanging friction and just doing things

 — Tobi Lutke (This Week in Startups podcast March 2021)

 Doing things is infectious.
 I got my start building things with AI after succumbing to the rave reviews on X for Claude Code and listening to Chris Hutchins on the "All the Hacks" podcast talk about using Claude to build different projects for him.
 Having done some Python courses, I felt comfortable enough in VS Code to get started with Claude Code.
-The truth is that the courses weren't necessary — anyone can get started with Claude Code.
-In fact, Claude Code has gotten me started on two other projects (Elementary Timer and IdeaKache), which I'll cover in Part IV.
+The truth is that the courses weren't necessary; anyone can get started with Claude Code.
+In fact, Claude Code has gotten me started on two other projects (Elementary Timer and IdeaKache), which I'll cover in Part V.

 As one small example of how AI will reduce the friction of getting started, take the beginning of DoorDash.
 DoorDash has been in the news because of viral AI prediction articles, but it started with a simple landing page and personal phone number for restaurant delivery.
 While the DoorDash founding team had incredible technical talent, the landing page was simple.
 Before AI, if you didn't have any technical talent, the friction of building a simple landing page would stop many people.
 Thanks to AI, everyone can now build a simple landing page.
 As Ben Thompson noted, the hard part of building the three-sided market for DoorDash would remain.
 That first step, however, is available to everyone now.
+I'm comfortable predicting that we aren't going to get a bunch of new DoorDashs or Shopifys because anyone can build a landing page.
+I am sure we will get things that are wonderful.

 And all the really successful people I know have a very strong action bias.
 They just do things.
 The easiest way to figure out if something is viable or not is by doing it.
 At least do the first step, and the second step, and the third, and then decide